anirrudh/dockerfiles/Readme.md

 The OS folder will contain OS templates as well as images catered to specific disciplines.
 These will be based on both the Ubuntu and CentOS images.

-The Lamgugages folder will contain base images created specifically for development in that specific language, with additional useful tools installed.
+The Langugages folder will contain base images created specifically for development in that specific language, with additional useful tools installed.

 ### Running the Images, and creating Containers.